karimagnusson/zio-path/README.md

 def startsWithDot: Boolean
 def parent: ZDir
-def delete: IO[IOException, Unit] // A folder will be deleted recursively def copy(dest: ZDir): Task[Unit] // A folder will be copied with all its contents def size: IO[IOException, Long] // If folder, then the size of all the containing files and folders def isEmpty: IO[IOException, Boolean] def nonEmpty: IO[IOException, Boolean]
+def delete: IO[IOException, Unit] // A folder will be deleted recursively def copyTo(dest: ZDir): Task[Unit] // A folder will be copied with all its contents def size: IO[IOException, Long] // If folder, then the size of all the containing files and folders def isEmpty: IO[IOException, Boolean] def nonEmpty: IO[IOException, Boolean]